SoliReward: Mitigating Susceptibility to Reward Hacking and Annotation Noise in Video Generation Reward Models: Additonal Experiments

 \subsubsection{Physical Plausibility and Subject Deformity}

 We select corresponding VBench2 Human Fidelity, including human anatomy, human clothes and human identity, as the evaluation dimensions.
 As detailed in ~\cref{tab:post_train_vbench2_detail}, our RM outperforms both the baseline and the VideoAlign-MQ guided training.
+Both BT-WT and HPQA generate positive returns, with the former yielding even higher returns.